argoproj/argo-workflows/docs/template-defaults.md

 ## Introduction

-`TemplateDefaults` feature enables user to configure the default template values in workflow spec level that will apply to all templates in the workflow.
-If template has a value that also has a default value in `templateDefault`, the Template's value will take precedence.
-These values will be applied during runtime.
+`TemplateDefaults` feature enables the user to configure the default template values in workflow spec level that will apply to all the templates in the workflow.
+If the template has a value that also has a default value in `templateDefault`, the Template's value will take precedence.
+These values will be applied during the runtime.

 ## Configuring `templateDefaults` in WorkflowSpec